-Section 5.5.3.5 - Relevant draft plans of subdivision shall include the designated Secondary School site with a shape, size and frontage satisfactory to the Peel District School Board.
-The Secondary School site shall be dual zoned and landowners will be required to submit, at the draft plan of subdivision stage, an alternative lotting plan to facilitate residential development should the site not be used for educational facility purposes
+Section 5.5.2.4 If any school site is not required by either School Board or if the reservation period lapses, then it shall be released for residential development based on the permissions of the adjacent residential designation.
+Relevant draft plans of subdivision shall include designated educational facilities as appropriate with a size, shape and frontage satisfactory to the School Board.
+Sites shall be dual zoned and landowners shall be required to submit, at the draft plan of subdivision stage, an alternative lotting for residential development should the school site not be used for educational purposes.